Nodedb

 • PostgreSQL wire protocol (pgwire) compatibility

-• Change streams, consumer groups, and webhooks for real-time data
+• Change streams, consumer groups, and webhooks

-• Spatial queries with ST_DWithin and geometry index
+• Spatial queries (ST_DWithin, geometry index)

 • Key-value store with O(1) hash lookups